 New centres will need to gain centre approval.
 Existing City & Guilds centres who do not currently offer this qualification must go through the Qualification Approval (QAP) process.
-For centres currently offering City & Guilds NPTC Level 3 Award in Felling and Processing Trees Over 380mm (0021-01) there is a Fast Track method of approval.
 Please email qasupport@cityandguilds.com for further information on the approval process

 Centre staffing